openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 1. Oracle JDK:
     1. Open a web browser and navigate to <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>.
     2. In the "Java SE Development Kit 8u144" section, click the radio button to "Accept License Agreement".
    > <br> **NOTE:** If that version of the JDK is not available on that page, then look for it on <http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html>.
+You will be required to either sign in with an existing account, or create a new account.
     3. Click on the "jdk-8u144-linux-x64.rpm" link to begin the download.
     4. Move the downloaded file to `/apps/bin/jdk-8u144-linux-x64.rpm`.
     5. `sudo yum -y localinstall --nogpgcheck /apps/bin/jdk-8u144-linux-x64.rpm`